 Spokane Children's TheatreSpokane

 Share the love of theater with students of all ages.
 Spokane Children's Theatre offers school day field trip performances for each show of our season at a reduced rate.
 Experiencing live theatre encourages students to read, develop critical and creative thinking, and be curious about the world around them.
-Discounted Tickets: $6.00 per ticket with one free per every 10 purchased
+Discounted Tickets: $8/student and $10/adult, with 1 free adult ticket for every 10 student tickets purchased.

 Tacoma Art MuseumTacoma